ErikSkoda/ZeroFrictionLogger/README.md

 Will look into post processing for integration with the dashboard tool Grafana at a later stage.

 ## Migration
 There are **many** great and feature rich loggers out there, some including advanced telemetry.
 Will deliberately keep this logger simple not clever, lean and ...minimalistic.
-Being aware your host app may outgrow the possibilities of ZeroFrictionLogger, the best I can do to facilitate later migration to a feature rich enterprise logger is to providing transparent examples and documentation.
+Being aware your host app may outgrow the possibilities of ZeroFrictionLogger, the best I can do to facilitate later migration to a feature rich enterprise logger is to provide transparent examples and full documentation.
 See documentation below.

 ## Example log output
 ```text